What Is The Field of Consciousness, and How It Can Help You

 The implications of this simple procedure extend into law, criminal justice, psychotherapy, politics, medicine, and beyond.

 You can try this technique at home with a friend or partner to get the answers you need.
-And of course, you can also use your intuition, as explained in this post.
-(Jump to tool #14)
+And of course, you can also use your intuition.

 Also, you can test on your own with your fingers as explained in this article by Livestrong , but I’m not a big fan because I have not managed to learn to do it right.
 Therefore, I don’t get accurate answers, but you might have a different experience.